The root system is the key to a healthy tree. The soil that surrounds the roots directly affects their quality.

 Clay soil

 Clay is not a good growing medium for Japanese Maple.
-This is because this type of soil is too long able to hold water and as we know Japanese maples do not like wet feet.
+This soil type can hold water for too long, and Japanese maples do not like wet feet.

 Additionally, you can make drainage to avoid wet feet.
-To do this, when planting the maple, dig a planting hole three times deeper than the root ball and fill it one-third with stones.
-Then plant the maple there.
+To do this, dig a planting hole three times deeper than the root ball and fill it one-third with stones when planting the maple.
+Then, plant the maple there.

 Sandy soil